 Don'ts to Observe in Thailand Etiquette

-- Don't point your feet: Pointing your feet at someone, raising your feet higher than someone's head, or simply putting your feet onto a desk or chair are considered extremely rude in Thailand.
+- Don't point your feet: Pointing your feet at someone, raising your feet higher than someone's head, or simply putting your feet on a desk or chair are considered extremely rude in Thailand.
 The bottoms of feet are dirty: don't show them to people!
 Avoid pointing feet at Buddhas.
 When sitting on the ground, try to sit in a way that doesn't show others the bottoms of your feet.

 - Don't touch someone's head: While the feet are considered the lowest and dirtiest parts of the body, the head is revered as the most sacred.
 Never touch someone's head or hair -- this includes playfully ruffling a child's hair.
 Don't raise your feet above someone's head; avoid stepping over people who are sitting or sleeping on the ground.